zonemaster/zonemaster-backend/docs/Installation.md

 /usr/local/bin/mysqladmin -u root -p password '<selected root password>'
 ```

-To create the database and the database user (unless you keep an old database)
+To create the database and the database user (unless you keep an old database).
-run the command.
-Edit command first if you want a non-default database name,
+Edit the command first if you want a non-default database name, user name or
-user name or password.
-Use the MySQL root password when prompted.
+password.
+Run the command on one line.
+Use the MySQL root password when
+prompted.

 ```sh
 mysql -u root -p -e "CREATE DATABASE zonemaster;" -e "CREATE USER 'zonemaster'@'localhost' IDENTIFIED BY 'zonemaster';" -e "GRANT ALL ON zonemaster.* TO 'zonemaster'@'localhost';"